aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/repenting-resetting-forgiveness/the-pious-man-by-mordecai-kaplan-1942-a-prayer-poem-adapted-from-an-analysis-of-piety-by-abraham-joshua-heschel.html.md

 <body>
 Title: The Pious Man, a prayer-poem by Mordecai Kaplan adapted from the essay "An Analysis of Piety" by Abraham Joshua Heschel (1942)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20670">http://opensiddur.org/?p=20670</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20670">http://opensiddur.org/?p=20670</a>
 <p />
 <hr />